Naproxen: Drug-drug interactions

 Naproxen may interact with antidepressants, lithium, methotrexate, probenecid, warfarin and other blood thinners, heart or blood pressure medications, including diuretics, or steroid medicines such as prednisone.

 NSAIDs such as naproxen may interfere with and reduce the efficacy of SSRI antidepressants, as well as increase the risk of bleeding greater than the individual bleeding risk of either class of agent, when taken together.
 Naproxen is not contraindicated in the presence of SSRIs, though concomitant use of the medications should be done with caution.
 Alcohol consumption increases the risk of gastrointestinal bleeding when combined with NSAIDs like naproxen in a dose-dependent manner (that is, the higher the dose of naproxen, the higher the risk of bleeding).
 The risk is highest for people who are heavy drinkers.

 Pharmacology

 Mechanism of action

-Naproxen works by reversibly inhibiting both the COX-1 and COX-2 enzymes as a non-selective coxib.
+Naproxen works by reversibly inhibiting both the COX-1 and COX-2 enzymes as a non-selective NSAID.